 This is a terrible world that only respects power, where very often the only thing the foe understands is bricks and baseball bats.

 That doesn’t mean that we can’t try to create safe spaces.
-It doesn’t exclude the idea that while I may need my frothing, barking, homicidal Doberman, it can’t be that within that attack dog’s sphere of protection will exist a place where the lop-eared bunny chews his lettuce, safe and sound.
+It doesn’t exclude the idea that while I may need my frothing, barking, homicidal Doberman, within that attack dog’s sphere of protection will exist a place where the lop-eared bunny chews his lettuce, safe and sound.
 It especially doesn’t mean that the teeth of my attack dog are the only thing I should ever have to show you, the only way forward, the only means of persuasion.
-I need to be safe, sure, and that’s what my terrifying pet carnivore is here to ensure, but shit, it’s so tiring, so empty, so useless, if that’s the only thing we have to say to each other, isn’t it?
+I need to be safe, but shit, it’s so tiring, so empty, so useless, if threats are the only thing we have to say to each other, isn’t it?

 They may not know it, or they may not care, or they may actually relish it for all I know, but soon, now, the ones who just murdered the innocents in London will become acquainted with our Doberman, and his terrible fangs.
 We will exact our retribution, and after the blood and screams, after their throats are torn out, nothing will have changed.
 There will be a pause, until the next time.
 There’s grim satisfaction in imagining our attack dogs ripping out the windpipes of the intruding murderers, but really, it’s just empty.
 Empty.